Martinusius/fractos/README.md

 All of these images were created using fractos

 ### Usage
-Fractos is based on three.js which means some of the parameters are three.js objects such as THREE.Color and THREE.Vector3
+Since Fractos is based on Three.js some of the parameters are Three.js objects such as THREE.Color and THREE.Vector3

+##### Realtime renderer setup
 ```ts
 const background = new ColorBackground(new THREE.Color('rgb(255, 80, 60)'));
 const fractal = new Menger(6 /* Number of iterations */);